Huriphoonado/Bach-Inventions-DB/README.md

 ### Schema

 For this project, I have designed the schema specifically for Bach Inventions.
 The schema could be expanded in the future to include a composer table and compositions that functionally depend on the composer.
 Primary keys could be the composer followed by the [opus number.](https://en.wikipedia.org/wiki/Opus_number).
-The primary key is in bold.
+The primary key is in italics.

 * Invention (*inumber: int, book: int*, key: varchar)
   * Book refers to the collection of two-part vs three-part inventions (known as the Sinfonias).